nextwhale/gin-router-ext/README.md

 ```

 ## Note
-if you encounter any issue, feel free to share it.
+if you encountered any issue, just feel free to post it to look for help.
 And I strongly encourage contributing to this project.

 ## License